Monitoring Egress Traffic

 • Cloud Resource Manager: cloudresourcemanager.googleapis.com

-• Enables SNAT
+• SNAT is enabled

 • Monitor-VPCs-ICMP-Rule